eminizer/FriendlyFitter/README.md

 import matplotlib
 ```

 If that doesn't crash you should be good.
+To get this code you can either download or clone the respository.

 ## How I installed everything on Mac OSX